 Most African cichlids are highly territorial and very aggressive.
 They should not be kept with other tropical fish species, even new-world cichlids such as angelfish or discus fish.
 A cichlid tank requires a great deal of research before you go out and purchase fish, and you need to know just how to set up the aquarium.

 The environments of the great African rift lakes, where these cichlids come from, is vastly different than the tropical lakes and rivers most other aquarium fish live in.
 African cichlids are just a totally different kind of fish, and you have to know what you are doing to keep them successfully.

 That said, cichlid tanks can be very beautiful and highly rewarding.
-They’re about as close as you can get to the vibrant colors of saltwater fish without the expense and hassle of maintaining a marine setup.
+African cichlids are among the most colorful freshwater aquarium fish, and they’re about as close as you can get to the vibrant colors of saltwater fish without the expense and hassle of maintaining a marine setup.

 If you want to go the cichlid route, take the time to learn about them and understand which fish can and should be kept together.
 Realize that you’re going to need a large tank (55-gallon minimum) and you’ll need to provide a lot of places for your fish to hide.

 African cichlids are beautiful and rewarding fish, but can be a nightmare for aquarium owners who aren't aware of what they are getting themselves into.